yuki-yano/vinsert.vim/README.md

 ## Usage

-- Insert mode `<C-q>` (default): toggle recording and stream into the buffer.
+- Insert mode `<C-q>` (default): toggle recording and insert the final text into the buffer.
 - `:VinsertToggle yank`: record and store the final text in the unnamed register (buffer remains untouched).
-- `:VinsertToggle scratch`: show streaming output in a scratch buffer (filetype `markdown.vinsert`).
+- `:VinsertToggle scratch`: show the final output in a scratch buffer (filetype `markdown.vinsert`).
 - Set `g:vinsert_always_yank = true` if you want to copy the final text to the unnamed register regardless of the selected mode.